 - psychological ones like different coping styles

 Dr. Khatri adds that many middle-aged women today are also caring for both their own children and elderly parents, thus increasing stress levels which in turn can lead to depression.
-And depression itself appears to make women two times as susceptible to Alzheimer’s disease, for reasons that are not yet entirely clear.
+And depression itself appears to make women two times more susceptible to Alzheimer’s disease than our male counterparts – for reasons that are not yet entirely clear.

 It may not be all bleak, however.
 When the former Globe and Mail reporter Jan Wong wrote about her own journey with debilitating depression in the memoir Out of the Blue, she described the life lessons that depression had taught her:

 “The big life lessons are that you can have clinical depression and you can get over it.
 It’s completely treatable.
 It has an end.

 “Second life lesson: you’ll probably be stronger when you come out of it than you were before.

 “The third life lesson is you’ll probably be happier because you leave it behind and you will find a new life.

 “The fourth lesson: that family matters.
 Everything else is extra.”

 ** Annals of Family Medicine 9:439-446 (2011) doi: 10.1370/afm.1277

 - When are Cardiologists Going To Start Talking About Depression?